-A mitre saw can create a bit of dust.
+A miter saw can create a bit of dust.
 This is why the latest models now come with a dust extractor that helps remove the dust particles.
-It is a helpful feature that keeps your jobsite clean and allows your lungs to breathe freely.
+It is a helpful feature that keeps your job site clean and allows your lungs to breathe freely.

 Corded or Cordless

 Some of the latest models have a cordless design that lets you move around with ease.
 It can help you avoid the possibility of accidentally cutting off the power cord.
 While this is less likely to happen, it still pays to stay vigilant and maintain safety at all times.